September 6, 2017

-If not for Meg, we’d still have the same blue bathtub that I always loved.
-It was a wonderful basin.
+If not for Meg, we’d still have the same blue bathtub that I have always loved.
+It was a wonderful basin in the city.
 I’m a bath kinda guy and usually come home coated with grease, dirt and blood.
-With the blue tub, I could scrub it out on an annual basis with Michele usually ever noticing the pronounced 1/4″ thick ring around the perimeter.
+With the blue tub, I could scrub it out on an annual basis with Michele usually never noticing the pronounced 1/4″ thick ring around the perimeter.

 That blue tub hid all the different tints and earthy samples I left in my wake.
 Now, with the new white enclosure, all I have to do is sneeze and there’s a ring around the tub.

 In order to keep Michele happy and the tub clean, I have to scrub it before I run the water, during the immersion, prior to draining, right after I hop out and like I said, every time I sneeze.
 The blue tub was much more conducive to my redneck ways.

 The downstairs bath got a big remodel.
 With Meg in the house.
 The downstairs bedroom no longer looks like it used to.
 With Meg in the house.

 Because of all these upgrades, at the end of each summer, my wallet visually appears famished, almost skeletal.
 Kinda like a frog after he’s been sitting on a hot July sidewalk for three weeks without any liquid refreshment.

 The house looks nicer but I don’t like the looks of my frog.

 How many redneck items can you spot in this picture of our front yard?
 I end up with seven if I count the tire tracks on the lawn that are pretty hard to see from this angle if you didn’t make them (like I did).